lvillasen/Testing-Bell-Inequality-on-a-Quantum-Computer/README.md

 # Testing Bell´s Inequality with Qiskit
 We illustrate how to test the version of Bell´s inequality proposed by David Mermin using Qiskit.

-See Brian Greene's youtube video for a clear explanation of this version of Bell's inequality.
+See the references for a clear explanation of this version of Bell's inequality.

 ```